HyQvia 100 mg/ml solution for infusion for subcutaneous use

 Thromboembolism

-Arterial and venous thromboembolic events including myocardial infarction, stroke, deep venous thrombosis and pulmonary embolism have been associated with the use of immunoglobulins.
+Arterial and venous thromboembolic events including myocardial infarction, stroke, deep venous thrombosis, and pulmonary embolism have been associated with the use of immunoglobulins.
 Patients should be sufficiently hydrated before using immunoglobulins.
-Caution should be exercised in patients with preexisting risk factors for thromboembolic events (such as advanced age, hypertension, diabetes mellitus and a history of vascular disease or thrombotic episodes, patients with acquired or inherited thrombophilic disorders, patients with prolonged periods of immobilization, severely hypovolemic patients, patients with diseases which increase blood viscosity).
+Caution should be exercised in patients with pre-existing risk factors for thromboembolic events (such as advanced age, hypertension, diabetes mellitus and a history of vascular disease or thrombotic episodes, patients with acquired or inherited thrombophilic disorders, patients with prolonged periods of immobilization, severely hypovolaemic patients, patients with diseases which increase blood viscosity).
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
 Thrombosis may also occur in the absence of known risk factors.

 Patients should be informed about first symptoms of thromboembolic events including shortness of breath, pain and swelling of a limb, focal neurological deficits and chest pain and should be advised to contact their physician immediately upon onset of symptoms.